snoonetIRC/website/content/posts/20181122-irccom_partnership.md

 **4.** Unregistered users will now display a cloak containing `@irc-<hash>.IP` instead of `@Snoonet-<hash>.IP`. **Note that this will not affect old bans against Snoonet-<hash>.IP cloaks, both types will be checked where needed.**

 **TL;DR:** The vHosts services bots use are changing to be more name agnostic.
-We’re making newly registered nicks have vhosts based on the side they registered on.
-We’re changing snoo-ed nicks to `Guest`.
+We're making newly registered nicks have vhosts based on the side they registered on.
+We're changing snoo-ed nicks to `Guest`.
 Cloaks are also undergoing changes to be more name agnostic, though bans on old ones will still work.

 If you have any questions or concerns please don't hesitate to ask a Snoonet staff member in #help or through our support system located at [https://support.snoonet.org/](https://support.snoonet.org)